hassanelsokkary/secure-prometheus-target-conn-script/README.md

   Now, scraping of metric data from targets is secured using TLS and Basic Authentication.

 # Modifying parameters in script
-  - On target script, you can edit openssl cmd to customize your ssl openssl req -x509 \
+  - On target script 'secure_node_exporter.sh', you can edit openssl cmd to customize your ssl openssl req -x509 \
         -newkey rsa:4096 \
         -nodes \